-Directors from time to time.
-On July 31, 2012, our Board of Directors declared a quarterly dividend of \$0.38 per share for the third quarter of 2012.
-Our dividend will be payable on September 25, 2012 to stockholders of record as of September 11, 2012.
-If the offering to which this prospectus supplement relates closes on or before September 11, 2012 (i.e., the record date), purchasers of shares of our common stock in this offering will be entitled to receive the dividend that is payable on September 25, 2012.
-Our ability to declare dividends depends on our earnings, our overall financial condition (including our liquidity position), our ability to maintain our qualification as a regulated investment company, or RIC, compliance with applicable BDC regulations, our compliance with applicable SBIC regulations and such other factors as our Board of Directors may deem relevant from time to time.
+We intend to use the net proceeds from this offering to make investments in lower middle-market companies in accordance with our investment objective and strategies and for working capital directors from time to time.
+Our ability to declare dividends depends on our earnings, our overall financial condition (including our liquidity position), our ability to maintain our qualification as a regulated investment company, or RIC, compliance with applicable BDC regulations, our compliance with applicable SBIC regulations and such other factors as our board of directors may deem relevant from time to time.
 We typically pay quarterly dividends and may pay other distributions to our stockholders out of assets legally available for distribution.

-Taxation We have elected to be treated as a RIC under the Internal Revenue Code of 1986, as amended, or the Code, beginning with our taxable year ended December 31, 2011.
+Dividends and distributions Our dividends and other distributions, if any, are determined and declared by our board of the Code, beginning with our taxable year ended December 31, 2011.
 As a RIC, we generally will not have to pay corporate-level U.S. federal income taxes on any net ordinary income or capital gains that we distribute to our stockholders.
 To maintain our qualification as a RIC we must satisfy certain requirements, including the requirement that we distribute at least 90.0% of our net ordinary income and net short-term capital gains in excess of our net long-term capital losses, if any.
 See "Distributions" and "Material U.S. Federal Income Tax Considerations" in the accompanying prospectus.